Enough

 To his credit, my stepfather spent his final years trying to make it right.
 I appreciated it, but by then, I’d already long ago learned how to give myself closure.

 We didn’t grow up poor, but we weren’t spoiled either.
-We got what we needed and most of what we wanted.
+We got what we needed and some of what we wanted.

-But my husband gave his kids the world: trips to foreign countries, sports with private lessons, his hotel as their own playground, and the rare chance to witness him build something entirely on his own.
+But my husband gave his kids the world: international vacations, sports, private lessons, his own hotel as their playground, and the rare chance to witness him build something entirely on his own.

-I say on his own because he did it despite being married to someone who refused to support him, unwilling to leave a babysitting gig, and rallying everyone in their circle to pray against his success.
+I say on his own because he achieved it despite being married to someone who refused to support him, unwilling to leave her babysitting gig (wtf), and rallied everyone in their circle to pray against his success.

-I’ll even hand you the keys to the kingdom: healing begins with humility and contrition.
-It begins with admitting the harm you caused, to everyone you hurt, with unflinching honesty and meaning it.
+I’ll even hand you the keys to the kingdom: healing starts with humility and contrition.
+By owning the harm you caused to everyone you hurt, and meaning it.

-So let me say it very plainly: every time you twist the facts to suit your comfort, you hurt the very children you claim to care about.
+So let me say it plainly: every time you twist the facts to fit your narrative, you hurt the very children you claim to care about.

 He never said, “You’re dead to me,” like one of them did.

-He said, “I’m here whenever you want to talk like adults.”
+He said, “I’m always here whenever you want to talk like adults.”

 But that’s not what they want.